henryjfry/kodi-xtream-vod-addon/README.md

 > **This addon does not provide any content.** You must have a valid, legal IPTV subscription that allows Xtream API access.

 ## Version 2.6
-- Fixed by fryhenryj, all credit for taking my shoddy vibe coding attempt and turning it into something useful
+- Fixed by henryjfry, all credit for taking my shoddy vibe coding attempt and turning it into something useful

 ---